himalipatil02/hospital-management-system/README.md

 # hospital-management-system

-This is a basic Hospital Management System project built using [mention your language/platform].
+This is a basic Hospital Management System project built using HTML, CSS, JavaScript, Bootstrap.

 ## ✅ Features